Robust Design of Multi-Energy Systems Accounting for Mixed-Integer Operational Problems: Illustrative energy system example

 When forming the dual, the integer variables $\mathbf{z}_{d}$ are fixed and therefore appear as constants on the right-hand side.
 Forming the dual of problem \eqref{lower_level} with fixed integer variables $\bar{\mathbf{z}}_{d}$ yields problem \eqref{lower_level_dual}.

 In contrast to classical adaptive discretization methods, which discretize all lower-level variables \citep{blankenshipInfinitelyConstrainedOptimization1976, djelassiGlobalSolutionSemiinfinite2021}, we discretize only the integer variables $\mathbf{z}_{d}$.
-Let $\bar{\mathbf{z}}_{d, k}$ denote a fixed realization of the integer variables corresponding to discretization index $k \in \mathcal{K}$.
+Let $\bar{\mathbf{z}}_{d, k}$ denote a fixed realization of the integer variables corresponding to the discretization index $k \in \mathcal{K}$ from the discretization set $\mathcal{Z}_{disc, d}$.
 The resulting discretized medial-level problem can be written as

-Here, $\phi$ is an auxiliary variable that ensures that the objective is smaller than the optimal value of any of the discretizations so far, and $\mathcal{Z}_{disc}(\mathbf{y}, \bar{\mathbf{z}}_{d, k}) = \left\{\mathbf{z}_{c} \ | \ \mathbf{A}_{c}(\mathbf{y}) \mathbf{z}_{c} \le \mathbf{b}(\mathbf{y}) - \mathbf{A}_{d} \bar{\mathbf{z}}_{d, k}), \mathbf{z}_{c} \in \mathbb{R}^{n_{c}}) \right\}$ denotes the feasible set for the continuous lower-level variables.
+Here, $\phi$ is an auxiliary variable that ensures that the objective is smaller than the optimal value of any of the discretizations so far, and $\mathcal{Z}_{c}(\mathbf{y}, \bar{\mathbf{z}}_{d, k}) = \left\{\mathbf{z}_{c} \ | \ \mathbf{A}_{c}(\mathbf{y}) \mathbf{z}_{c} \le \mathbf{b}(\mathbf{y}) - \mathbf{A}_{d} \bar{\mathbf{z}}_{d, k}, \mathbf{z}_{c} \in \mathbb{R}^{n_{c}} \right\}$ denotes the feasible set for the continuous lower-level variables.

 Since the objective here is to verify the robustness of a given design, the design variables $\mathbf{x}$ are treated as fixed and their dependence is omitted from the notation for simplicity, unlike in problem \eqref{medial_level}.